t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 ## Privacy protection {#sec5-9}

-Users will be surrounded by hundreds of connected IoT devices.
-Even if the communication links are encrypted and protected, information about the users might be collected for different purposes affecting their privacy.
-In {{Ziegeldorf}}, privacy in IoT is defined as the threefold guarantee to the user for:
+People will eventually be surrounded by hundreds of connected IoT devices.
+Even if the communication links are encrypted and protected, information about the people might still be collected for different purposes.
+Such kind of pervasive monitoring can negatively impact their privacy.
+For instance, imagine the scenario where a static presence sensor emits a packet due to the presence/absence of people in its vicinity.
+In such a scenario, anyone who can observe the packet, can gather critical privacy-sensitive information.

+Ziegeldorf {{Ziegeldorf}} defines privacy in IoT as a threefold guarantee:
 1. awareness of privacy risks imposed by smart things and services surrounding the data subject,
 2. individual control over the collection and processing of personal information by the surrounding smart things,
 3. awareness and control of subsequent use and dissemination of personal information by those entities to any entity outside the subject's personal control sphere.